 Help with specific tables or figures was provided by Lawrence Baum, Walter Dean Burnham, Rhodes Cook, Richard Curtin, Sheldon Goldman, Kimberly Hallock, Stanley Henshaw, Scott Keeter, Martha Joynt Kumar, Michael Malbin, Ann Marshall, Michael McDonald, Barbara Palmer, Dennis Simon, John Swain, and Daniel Trisi.

 We are especially grateful to the many, often anonymous government officials who helped us out with this and all previous editions.
 They have almost always been courteous, helpful, and prompt in providing us with information, books, Web site assistance, and so on.
 They clearly belie negative stereotypes of government bureaucrats.

 And we again wish to thank all of the colleagues who have given us useful suggestions—whether by pointing out errors or by suggesting improvements in the content and format of individual tables or groups of tables.

-CQ Press and Congressional Quarterly Inc. have been helpful as always.
-January Layman-Wood ably oversaw the development of this new edition.
-Sabra Bissette Ledent did another superb job of copyediting.
-We are especially grateful for January and Sabra's work in developing the means to revise and submit tables and figures wholly in electronic form.
-Finally, Sally Ryman deftly handled production chores under tight deadlines.
+CQ Press has been helpful as always, and Andrea Cunningham ably oversaw the development of this new edition.
+Sabra Bissette Ledent did another outstanding job of copyediting.
+Finally, Anne Stewart deftly handled production chores under tight deadlines.